-(r) An approved private school for the disabled shall employ staff pursuant to the list of the recognized job titles in accordance with N.J.A.C.
-6:11 that require certification and N.J.A.C.
+(r) An approved private school for students with disabilities shall employ staff pursuant to the list of the recognized job titles in accordance with N.J.A.C.
+6A:9 that require certification and N.J.A.C.
 6A:23-4.1 that require a bachelor's degree, which is published by the Commissioner.
-An approved private school for the disabled shall only hire staff or consultants in job titles that require certification or a bachelor's degree if such titles are included on this list, or if such titles are unrecognized job titles for instruction that are approved in accordance with N.J.A.C.
-6:11-3.3(b).
-The private school for the disabled may use unrecognized administrative job titles, but maximum salaries of these titles are restricted in accordance with N.J.A.C.
+An approved private school for students with disabilities shall only hire staff or consultants in job titles that require certification or a bachelor's degree if such titles are included on this list, or if such titles are unrecognized job titles that are approved annually in accordance with N.J.A.C.
+6A:9-5.5.
+The approved private school for students with disabilities may use unrecognized administrative job titles, but maximum salaries of these titles are restricted in accordance with N.J.A.C.
 6A:23-4.5(a)9.
+If an approved private school for students with disabilities hires staff in administrative or support job titles such as but not limited to Chief Executive Officer or Chief Financial Officer, the maximum salaries of such job titles shall be limited to the maximum salary of a director in accordance with N.J.A.C.
+6A:23-4.2(p).

-(s) For students who are transitioning back to a program of the sending district board of education for a portion of the enrolled school day, or to a third party location and require the services of a private school staff person, the ADE for tuition rate purposes shall be computed as follows:
+(s) For students who are transitioning back to a program of the sending district board of education for a portion of the enrolled school day, or to a third party location and require the services of an approved private school for students with disabilities staff person, the ADE for tuition rate purposes shall be computed as follows:

-1. Regardless of the time period that a student is enrolled in a program outside the private school, the student shall be considered a full time student of the private school, the student's ADE shall be considered as 1.0 and the sending district board of education shall pay the full-time tuition rate.
+1. Regardless of the time period that a student is enrolled in a program outside the approved private school for students with disabilities, the student shall be considered a full time student of the private school, the student's ADE shall be considered as 1.0 and the sending district board of education shall pay the full-time tuition rate.